Terriers

 The Dandie Dinmont terrier breed is an apartment-friendly dog that copes well in small spaces.
 This breed makes a good companion for families, as they get on well with children.
 You will find your Dandie snuggling up to your children, or engaging in playful behaviour.

 Dandie Dinmonts are very dog-friendly and do well with a doggie companion at home.
-They will need training to be properly socialised with cats, as their prey instinct will kick in with small pets.
+They will need the training to be properly socialised with cats, as their prey instinct will kick in with small pets.

 Dandie Dinmonts have unique coats that require a fair amount of maintenance.
 A critical part of dog ownership is maintaining and grooming your dog.